deadsmond/FlatApp/README.md

 > To read and write files on external storage in a more secure way, consider using the Security library,
 > which provides the EncryptedFile class.

+Internal storage in FlatApp is being operated via ContentStorage object.

 Password should be stored and read from Android KeyStore System ([source](https://academy.realm.io/posts/secure-storage-in-android-san-francisco-android-meetup-2017-najafzadeh/)):